scottishgovernment/mygov-assets/docs/components/component.person.md

 Used to display a portrait of a person along with some text content or metadata, such as you might find on an "about this organisation" page.

-Example on mygov.scot: [https://www.mygov.scot/organisations/scottish-veterans-commissioner/#organisation](Scottish Veterans Commissioner)
+Example on mygov.scot: [Scottish Veterans Commissioner](https://www.mygov.scot/organisations/scottish-veterans-commissioner/#organisation)

-Example on beta.gov.scot showing different display possibilities: [https://beta.gov.scot/about/who-runs-government/cabinet-and-ministers/](Cabinet and ministers)
+Example on beta.gov.scot showing different display possibilities: [Cabinet and ministers](https://beta.gov.scot/about/who-runs-government/cabinet-and-ministers/)

 ## Example HTML